platformsh/platformsh-docs/docs/src/languages/php/redis.md

 The [PhpRedis](https://github.com/phpredis/phpredis) extension is available on Platform.sh's PHP container images.
 The extension has been known to break its API between versions when removing deprecated functionality.
-The version available on each application image is the latest available at the time that PHP version was built, which if your application is very sensitive to PhpRedis versions may not be ideal.
+The version available on each application image is the latest available at the time that PHP version was built, which if your app is very sensitive to PhpRedis versions may not be ideal.

 It may happen that the version of the PhpRedis extension available for your PHP version isn't compatible with your app and upgrading your app isn't feasible.